Every sales rep must ask open-ended sales questions to the prospects because it will help you understand the prospect and his needs better.

 A sales rep might ask a customer, “What does this product mean to you or your company?” to gain insight into the value and importance the customer places on the product.
 The customer’s response informs the sales rep’s approach and message to better align with the customer’s needs and goals.

-For example, if the customer is concerned about improving their company’s productivity, the sales rep can focus on the features of the product that will help them achieve that goal.
+If the customer is concerned about improving their company’s productivity, the sales rep can focus on the features of the product that will help them achieve that goal.

 2. Which product are you using now and why are you using it?

-Asking about the customer’s current product usage and their reasons for it is a way for a sales rep to understand the customer’s needs and preferences.
+Asking about the customer’s current product usage and their reasons for it is a way for a sales rep to understand the customer’s needs and preferences.Â

-For example, a sales rep for a software company might ask a potential customer which project management tool they are currently using and why, in order to better understand their needs and position their own product as a superior alternative.
+A sales rep for a software company might ask a potential customer which project management tool they are currently using and why, in order to better understand their needs and position their own product as a superior alternative.

 3. What’s preventing you from reaching your goals?